Annexing Into Longwood

 Not necessarily.
 The City’s millage rate is low, stable, and annexing into the City means certain fees, including the County Fire Assessment, go away.
 If you’re currently on City water and sewer, annexation eliminates a monthly surcharge.

-Is Longwood business friendly?
+Is Longwood business-friendly?

 Am I eligible for annexation?

-There are certain requirements for properties to be annexed into the City of Longwood, one of the foremost being that the property must be contiguous to the city boundary.
+There are certain requirements for properties to be annexed into the City of Longwood, one of the foremost is that the property must be contiguous to the city boundary.
 Sometimes, cities have interlocal agreements that determine whether a property can be annexed into one city or another.
 Staff will help you identify whether your property is eligible.

 How do I learn more?

 Our staff is here to help guide you through the process and will provide you with an annexation agreement for your review.
 Please contact Anjum Mukherjee, our Senior Planner and lead point of contact on annexations, at (407) 260-3468 to learn more.